-The challenge for me, and probably many parents, is how to redefine yourself.
+The challenge for me, and perhaps you, is how to redefine yourself.
 It’s not my responsibility anymore to check up on whether or not he got his teeth cleaned, or is he getting enough sleep, or is he going through something he needs to talk to someone about.
 He’s got all that.

 Today, motherhood feels like waiting to be asked, or needed.
-Looking for small things I can offer, or do for fun, that would brighten his day.
+Looking for small things you can offer, or do for fun, that would brighten your child’s day.
 Giving out an occasional piece of advice.

-Loving him as best I can, but staying out of the way.
+Loving them no less fiercely, but staying out of the way.